pypa/packaging.python.org/source/discussions/downstream-packaging.rst

   unavailable, making the build no longer possible.
 This is especially problematic when someone needs to build an old package version.

+- The remote resources may change, making the build not reproducible.

 - Accessing remote servers poses a privacy issue and a potential security issue, as it exposes information about the system building the package.